 Randy Nikkel Schroeder was born in small-town Minnesota, but grew up Mennonite in Alberta's deep south.
 As a young man he fled north for the High Arctic and, psychologically, never came back.

-He has been singer, guitarist and mandolinist for the band Uncle Zugg since 2016.
+Schroeder has been singer, guitarist and mandolinist for the band Uncle Zugg since 2016, and, more recently, for the Psychedelic band Zuggenfunk.
 In the 1980s, he was co-founder of the curiously popular Lethbridge indie band, The Groovy Twins.
 Through tape-trading and other mysterious pre-Internet cultural practices, The Groovy Twins became a staple of underground radio, party scenes and cultic activity from Vancouver to Cape Breton Island to Montana.

 In his spare time, he is Professor of English, Languages and Cultures at Mount Royal University.